mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 ## Bug Fixes

-- Fixed an Issue where logout wasnt deleting any cookies
+- Fixed an issue where logout wasn't deleting any cookies
 - Smaller UX Bugs and Improvements

 ## Component Versions